 Joe currently lives in Reading.
 He enjoys good beers, bad films, fermenting stuff and spending time with his dog, Bart.

 Programme Manager, DIF

 Kinge is the DIF’s Programme Manager which means heading up the DIF team and contributing to and signing off on the comms, digital and editorial work that combines to create the online Festival.
 Kinge joined the Foundation as a DIF intern and blossomed so much in her role, that she went on to take the reins.

 Originally from the Netherlands, Kinge holds a Masters Degree in Strategic Design from Delft University of Technology.
-Having held a particular interest in the human side of design, she decided to also study Social and Cultural Anthropology and before joining the Foundation undertook internships as an exchange student abroad.
+Having held a particular interest in the human side of design, she decided to also study Social and Cultural Anthropology.

 Kinge likes to explore new places (preferably on her very cool motorbike), being creative and getting involved in different sports.